ibm-cloud-docs/cephaas/known-issues.md

 ## Snapshot size display limitation for large sets
 {: #snapshotlimitation}

 When the number of snapshots exceeds 100, the total snapshot size shown in the **Volume Details** view may be inaccurate.
-This is a known limitation.